thegetty/artistryinbronze/content/artifacts/34-franken.md

 The most important features of the silhouette figures can be summarized as follows:

 1. Silhouette figures on sheet metal that can be dated to the Late Hellenistic and Roman periods are extremely rare.
-Despite an extensive search, this catalog consists of only thirteen examples.
+Despite an extensive search, this catalogue consists of only thirteen examples.

 2. The findspots reveal a wide geographic spread, from France (cat.
 6) and Switzerland (cat.
 3) to Israel (cat.
 4) and Tajikistan (cat.
 5).
 A cluster appears to be in northern Italy, as indicated by the silhouette figures in Reggio Emilia (cat.
 9), Veleia (cat.
 8), and Verona (cat.
 12).